 That's certainly the case with Scream 4, a criminally underrated movie that has proven to be way ahead of its time in retrospect.

-Scream 4 not only predicted the explosive prevalence of social media and modern society's incessant hunt for fame, but it was a successful legacy sequel long before the likes of Star Wars, Jurassic World, and Top Gun.
+Scream 4 not only predicted the explosive prevalence of social media and modern society's incessant hunt for fame, but it was a successful legacy sequel movie long before the likes of Jurassic World and Top Gun.

 The Scream movies are famous for their opening scenes, but their third acts are just as impressive—and in this particular movie, horror and comedy are expertly blended in that final act.